How do I export my Code Signing Certificate from Safari Browser?

 The need to install a code signing certificate is clear, right?
 It ensures authenticity, keeps your code safe online, builds trust and reputation, and whatnot.
 But why export the certificate?

 There is only one reason for that.
-Let’s say you bought a new system or started using a new browser.
-It may not be convenient for you to get a new certificate altogether, right?
+Suppose you bought a new system or started using a new browser.
+It may not be convenient to get a new certificate altogether.
 Therefore, the best thing to do here is to use the same code signing certificate in another system or browser.

 Exporting the certificate helps you in using the certificate again in another browser or PC.
 Read ahead to know how!